allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 we exchange the two lists, algorithmic properties are the same as for AND, especially the asymmetry in how the first and second list’s size affects the computational cost.

-Many search engines automatically change the order in which operations are evaluated if it does not change the end result in order to improve performance.
+In order to improve performance, many search engines will automatically change the order in which operations are evaluated if it does not alter the end result.
 This is an example of _query rewriting_.
 In particular, Lucene (and thus also Elasticsearch and Solr) [reorder lists passed to AND operator](https://github.com/apache/lucene/blob/5e0e7a5479bca798ccfe385629a0ca2ba5870bc0/lucene/core/src/java/org/apache/lucene/search/ConjunctionDISI.java#L153) so that they are sorted by length in ascending order.